The Universe as a Process of Unique Events: Energetic causal sets: A model of unique events

 \section{Energetic causal sets: A model of unique events}

 We now develop a model designed to investigate the principles we have just motivated.
-We should emphasize that we are not arguing this to be the one model describing fundamental laws.
+We should emphasize that we are not arguing this to be the unique model describing fundamental laws in a manner consistent with the principles we have proposed.
 Instead our aim is to study the nature of the dynamics emerging from the set of principles we proposed.

 We model the history of a universe is described as a set of $N$ events, ${\cal E}_I$, $I=1, \dots, N$.